Okay… Sarah… I understand your position but come on. Come on. You can study in the library. Hell, everybody studies in the library.

 If the situation seems manufactured off of petty bullshit excuses, well, we already know it ends in capital-D Drama, and all Drama is based on petty bullshit, so it’s just par for the course.

-and here i thought the reason why she didnt get along with those girls was because they didnt agree on clothes or something, but NOW well, Sarah is kind of a bitch, i mean why not just go to a friends room and study or to a damn library. they got those on college campuses. i have seen them.
+and here i thought the reason why she didnt get along with those girls was because they didnt agree on clothes or something, but NOW well, Sarah is kind of a bongo, i mean why not just go to a friends room and study or to a damn library. they got those on college campuses. i have seen them.

 Yeah Sarah, how dare you expect to have a home?